How Do You Enforce a Divorce Court Order?

 The primary means to enforce the divorce court’s orders is via a Motion for Contempt.

-Generally speaking, the Connecticut divorce and family courts don’t patrol to determine whether people follow its orders, which means you affirmatively need to bring the problem to the court’s attention.
+Generally speaking, the Connecticut divorce and family courts don’t patrol to determine whether people follow its orders, which means you must bring the problem to the court’s attention.
 We do this by filing a Motion for Contempt.
 A Motion for Contempt seeks that the court rule that your spouse was in contempt and order your ex to follow the court order.

 A Motion for Contempt requires the requesting or “petitioning” spouse to meet a specific burden of proof.
 For the judge to make a finding of contempt, you will need to show by clear and convincing evidence (1) that there is a clear and unambiguous court order, (2) that the order has been violated, (3) that the party who violated the order acted willfully, and finally, (4) you must clearly explain the relief you are seeking from the court.